mprady05/cs180/README.md

 void setUserMap(HashMap<String, User> userMap);

 # SMPException.java

 Exception to be thrown when there is bad data/inputs

 ## Constructors

 ### SMPException(String message)

 -   Calls the constructor of the exception superclass with the message passed in as the parameter

+# PostsManager.java

+The PostsManager class implements the PostManageriInterface.
+The purpose of this class is to provide a central place where posts by users can be managed.
+Some of the primary functionalities include being able to store posts into a file and write to the file any time there is a new post or an old post is modified.
+Furthermore, old posts and comments can be found using their post and comment id's.
+Some of the relevant tests that were performed on this class included making up fake posts that operations can be performed upon.
+For example, fake parameters were passed into some of the methods to make sure that new posts were created, a file was being written to, or this posts ArrayList was being cleared.
+Essentially, fake posts were created to make sure that each method was outputting what was expected.
+This class will work with the Post class in order to make a side of the social media application where news posts can be made by users.

+## Fields

+private static final String POST_FILE = "PostsDatabase.txt": Use local file path to get the posts database

+private static ArrayList<Post> posts = new ArrayList<>(): An array list to store the posts

+## Constructors

+### public postsManager()

+-   Read the posts database file

+## Methods

+### public static ArrayList<Post> getPosts

+-   Return this array list of posts

+### public static void setPost(ArrayList<Post> posts)

+-   Set this post equal to the parameter

+### public void readPostsDatabseFile

+-   read the posts from the database file and populate this post array list

+-   Each time this method is called, the previous post array list should be cleared

+-   If there is an IOException, print "Error reading Posts Database File: " and the error message

+### private Post parseLineToPost(String line)

+-   Parse the parameter, a line that is taken from the database file, and create a new Post object

+-   Return the new post object

+-   One any exception, print out "Error parsing post from line: " along with the error message and return null

+### public static void writePostsDatabaseFile

+-   Write this post to the database file ("PostsDatabase.txt")

+-   Overwrite any existing content that is currently in the database file

+-   On IOException, print the message "Error writing to Posts Database File: " along with the error message

+### public static String addPost(String creatorUsername, String content, int upvotes, int downvotes, ArrayList<String> commentIds) throws SMPException

+-   Find the user that is creating the post by searching for their username in the user database

+-   Create a new post object from the parameters and add the post to this post

+-   Return the newly created posts Id

+-   If the inputted username does not exist in the user database, throw a new SMPException with the message "Creator username does not exist."

+### public static void clearAllPosts

+-   Clear every single post from this post

+### public static boolean updatePost(Post updatedPost) throws SMPException

+-   Find a post within this post that has the same postId as the updatedPost

+-   update the old post with the updatePost and return true if successfully updated, otherwise, return false

+### public static Post searchPost(String postId)

+-   return the post in this post that matches the postId

+-   return null if the post cannot be found

+### public static String getPostIdFromComment(Comment comment)

+-   Search for comments within posts that match the CommentId as the CommentId in the given parameter

+-   If the post with the specific comment can be found, return the post's PostId, otherwise return null

+# PostsManagerInterface.java

+An interface for the PostsManager class

+## Methods

+ArrayList<Post> getPosts()

+void setPosts(ArrayList<Post> posts)

+void readPostsDatabaseFile()

+void writePostsDatabaseFile()

+String addPost(String creatorUsername, String content, int upvotes, int downvotes, ArrayList<String> commentIds) throws SMPException

+void clearAllPosts()

+boolean updatePost(Post updatedPost) throws SMPException

+Post searchPost(String postId)

+String getPostIdFromComment(Comment comment);

+# Post.java